 HARNET is the wide area network which links up the campus networks of the eight tertiary institutions in Hong Kong.
 Users of HARNET can establish IPv6 connections with IPv6 sites on Internet2 and CERNET (China Education and Research Network) via HARNET.
 On the other hand, there are also IPv6 research projects being carried out in the Universities.

-Hong Kong Internet Exchange (HKIX), the local Internet exchange point, started to operate its IPv6 exchange (HK6IX) in 2004.
-The list of participants at HK6IX can be found at the HKIX website.
+Hong Kong Internet Exchange (HKIX), the local Internet exchange point, started to operate its IPv6 exchange service in 2004.

 Internet Society Hong Kong strongly supports the IPv6 development and deployment in Hong Kong.
 A series of IPv6 trainings and conferences are arranged to promote IPv6 development and deployment.